CIVL3812: Project Appraisal (2013 - Semester 1)

 Attribute Practiced Assessed

-Project Management and Teamwork (Level 2) Yes 66.66%
+Project and Team Skills (Level 2) Yes 66.66%

-Engineering/IT Specialisation (Level 2) No 11.11%
+Engineering/IT Specialisation (Level 2) No 0%

 Information Seeking (Level 2) No 0%

-Professional Conduct (Level 2) Yes 0%
+Professional Conduct (Level 2) Yes 11.11%

 These goals are selected from Engineering & IT Graduate Outcomes Table which defines overall goals for courses where this unit is primarily offered.
 See Engineering & IT Graduate Outcomes Table for details of the attributes and levels to be developed in the course as a whole.
 Percentage figures alongside each course goal provide a rough indication of their relative weighting in assessment for this unit.
 Note that not all goals are necessarily part of assessment.
 Some may be more about practice activity.
 See Learning outcomes for details of what is assessed in relation to each goal and Assessment for details of how the outcome is assessed.
 See Attributes for details of practice provided for each goal.